Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/desert-giant.md

     desc: "⬲ "
 abilities_bot:
   - name: "Sand Spin"
     desc: "⬻ __Requirements__ The desert giant is standing in sandy terrain  __Effect__  The desert giant spins around and stirs up loose sand in a 10-foot emanation.
-Until the beginning of the giant's next turn, creatures in the area are [[concealed|concealed]], and other creatures are [[concealed|concealed]] to them."
+Until the beginning of the giant's next turn, creatures in the area are [[rules/conditions.md#Concealed|concealed]], and other creatures are [[rules/conditions.md#Concealed|concealed]] to them."
   - name: "Sandwalking"
     desc: "  Desert giants have adapted to the loose sands of the desert and can move across them with ease.
 Desert giants ignore non-magical [[terrain|difficult terrain]] and uneven ground caused by sand."
   - name: "Scimitar Blitz"